veltwerk/Repair-Class-teams/README.md

 ## disclaimer

 Please be carefull when using this script.
 It add permissions to the team's Sharepoint site for several educational apps.
-This script was created and tested in a very short time, so the regular caveats apply: use it at your own risk.
+This script was created and tested in a very short time, without much error handling so the regular caveats apply: use it at your own risk.

 ## What the script is for